-Leading a non-happening mundane corporate life, stuck in the exams, or bored by the usual daily events in households- everybody needs the quintessential road trip once in a while.
+Leading a non-happening mundane corporate life, stuck in the exams, or bored by the usual daily events in households- everybody occasionally needs the quintessential road trip.
 Not only the body but the soul also needs rest and rejuvenation.
 An unplanned road trip is a must for all purposes, the zeal to lead a hedonist lifestyle or precisely kick-starting the already-sleeping curiosity within to explore life.
 Hodophile means who loves traveling by road.
 The hodophile is generally curiosity-driven by nature and makes life exciting and worth living by constant traveling.

 Nitty-gritty of Hodophile:

 The instinct to globe-trotting or master storytelling started with the advent of the hodophile.
-Whether a solo or group road trip requires a certain level of adventure-seeking, according to the famous author Paulo Coelho, if you think adventure is dangerous, try routine; it’s lethal.
+According to the famous author Paulo Coelho, whether a solo or group road trip requires a certain level of adventure-seeking, if you think adventure is dangerous, try routine; it’s lethal.
 That is very apt, considering how the soul is burned slowly in pursuing a regular 9 to 5 money-making job.